-The fifth head coach in UMass women's soccer history, Ed Matz, enters his third season at the helm in 2012.
-In just two year's time, the squad has jumped over 200 spots in the RPI, finishing 2011 with a #46 ranking after concluding the 2009 season at #257.
-His record over his two-year tenure as head coach of the Minutewomen stands at 22-16-2 (.575) with an 11-6-1 mark in A-10 matches (.639).
-Under his direction, UMass players have earned nine All-Atlantic 10 honors, five all-region accolades and three All-New England selections.
+The fifth head coach in UMass women's soccer history, Ed Matz, enters his fifth season at the helm in 2014.
+His record over his four-year tenure as head coach of the Minutewomen stands at 38-35-7 (.519) with an 18-13-4 mark in A-10 matches (.571).
+Under his direction, UMass players have earned 11 All-Atlantic 10 honors, six all-region accolades and four All-New England selections.

 In 2011, Matz guided the Minutewomen to their most successful season since 1997 with a record of 14-5-2 and led the team to its first appearance in the Atlantic 10 Championship match and first postseason victories in 14 years.
 UMass returned to NSCAA regional rankings for the first time since 2006 and recorded wins over a pair of ranked opponents, which included knocking off previously unbeaten #23 La Salle in the A-10 semifinals.
 On Oct.
 21, 2011, Matz earned his 200th victory as a head coach (combined women's and men's) as the Minutewomen defeated Duquesne, 1-0.

 In his first year with the Minutewomen in 2010, Matz coached the team to its highest win total since 2007 and a second consecutive berth into the Atlantic 10 tournament.
 His first UMass victory, a 4-0 shutout of Vermont on Sept.
 3, 2010, was his 100th of his career coaching women's soccer.